-They want me to tell them what's going to happen with their case, and I'm simply not going to do that, because criminal defense doesn't work that way.
+They want me to tell them what will happen with their case, and I'm simply not going to do that because the criminal defense doesn't work that way.

-it's decisions being made by individuals who you don't know; and you're probably not used to being investigated or charged with any type of offense, let alone a sex offense.
+It's decisions being made by individuals who you don't know, and you're probably not used to being investigated or charged with any offense, let alone a sex offense.

-So, you don't know what criteria they look at and you don't know what evidence they need to be able to prosecute the case.
-Yes, I do know that, but I need all the puzzle pieces.
+So, you don't know what criteria they look at and don't know what evidence they need to prosecute the case.
+Yes, I know that, but I need all the puzzle pieces.

 The bottom line is this.
 If you're being investigated and you think you're going to be charged with a crime, hire a lawyer, whether it's me or somebody else, get somebody on your side immediately and stop asking them to solve your case over the phone.

-Through a process called prefiling intervention, it might be possible to negotiate with the prosecutor to avoid the formal filing of charges before court.
+Through a prefiling intervention process, it might be possible to negotiate with the prosecutor to avoid the formal filing of charges before the court.